nhsbsa-data-analytics/careHomePrescribingScrollytellR/README.md

 # Care home prescribing scrollytell

-This R package has been developed by NHS Business Services Authority Data Analytics Learning Lab to use a combination of analytics and user research to explore prescribing in care homes in England.
+This R package has been developed by the NHS Business Services Authority Data Science team to use a combination of analytics and user research to explore prescribing in care homes in England.

 ## Features